runxel/rhino-secrets/README.md

   Every standard component and also many plug-ins are explained here.
 - [Grasshopper FAQ](https://www.grasshopper3d.com/forum/categories/faq-frequent-questions/listForCategory?categoryId=2985220%3ACategory%3A598480&page=1)
   The FAQ on the old Grasshopper forum.
+- Have a look at some of my custom made [GH-userobjects](https://github.com/runxel/gh-userobjects), which I use in production.

 ### Understanding Data Trees